PDFs, Docs, and Pages: Five Problems Students Face with Document Formats

 Solution: Use a PDF Converter

 The easiest way to make your PDFs much more usable is to convert them into a different format.
 For instance, you could convert a PDF to word so that you can easily edit it or copy and paste sections from it.
+Other free tools, like PDF Architect 8, enable edits to PDF files without conversion.

 Problem #2: Word Documents Can Become Damaged or Corrupted